 - A GED certificate if you do not have a high school diploma

-Keep in mind that you may need to meet separate requirements to be admitted to the college or university itself.
-For instance, a mathematics degree program may require a different minimum GPA than the school’s general admissions policies dictate.
+Keep in mind that you may need to meet separate requirements to be admitted to the school itself.
+For instance, a math degree program may require a different minimum GPA than the school’s general admissions policies dictate.

-At the graduate level, you must have earned a minimum of a bachelor’s degree, generally from a regionally accredited school.
+At the grad level, you must have earned a minimum of a bachelor’s degree, often from a regionally accredited school.
 Your program may specify that your bachelor’s degree must be in mathematics, applied mathematics, or a related field.
 In addition, you may need prerequisite courses in subjects like calculus, differential equations, linear algebra, etc. Other skills or knowledge, like programming, may also be required.

-Other admissions requirements for graduate programs in mathematics may include:
+Other admissions requirements for grad programs in math may include:

 - Transcripts from every college you have attended